informalsystems/hydro/README.md

-# Atom Wars technical spec
+# Hydro technical spec

-This is an overview of **the first version of** Atom Wars from a technical and user perspective.
+This is an overview of **the first version of** Hydro from a technical and user perspective.
 The code implementing most of the voting system has already been written, but there is still a substantial amount of work to do to allow the contract to handle protocol owned liquidity.
 This integration will be done by Timewave.

-Much of this has already been covered in the original Atom Wars post, but there are some nuances and differences here since this describes the functioning of the actual contract.
+Much of this has already been covered in the original Hydro post, but there are some nuances and differences here since this describes the functioning of the actual contract.

 # Protocol Owned Liquidity

-Atom Wars is a system where Atom stakers can lock up their staked Atoms in exchange for voting power, which they can use to vote on proposals to deploy Atoms owned by the community pool into liquidity (aka market-making) positions on various decentralized exchanges.
+Hydro is a system where Atom stakers can lock up their staked Atoms in exchange for voting power, which they can use to vote on proposals to deploy Atoms owned by the community pool into liquidity (aka market-making) positions on various decentralized exchanges.

-Like other “___ Wars” competitions, Atom Wars uses the concept of “gauges”- deployed liquidity is split between proposals proportional to the number of votes that they receive, instead of a winner-takes-all approach.
+Like other “___ Wars” competitions, Hydro uses the concept of “gauges”- deployed liquidity is split between proposals proportional to the number of votes that they receive, instead of a winner-takes-all approach.

 Atom is commonly used to enter and exit positions of other Cosmos tokens.
 Supplying more liquidity will help to cement Atom’s role as interchain money.
-The competition in Atom Wars to secure these PoL spots will generate excitement around Atom, and incentivize holders to lock it up.
+The competition in Hydro to secure these PoL spots will generate excitement around Atom, and incentivize holders to lock it up.

 Projects using the Cosmos Hub’s Interchain Security platform will receive a gauge multiplier.
 For a given percentage of the vote, they will receive a higher percentage of the deployed PoL.